AirshipCMS/Docs/Categories.md

 ## Associating an Aerostat with a Category
 (brief description.
 Link to Aerostats page).

+## Category Rendering

+### Category.html template: Showing all Aerostats in the Category
+(brief description.
+Link to Category Templates page).

+### Show.html template: Listing Categories associated with the Aerostat
+(brief description.
+Link to Category Templates page).

 ## Delete Category
 (describe. and it will delete the category from all aerostats associated with it)